34th-Arma-Company/34th-PRC-Aux-Mod/hemtt-todo.md

 # hemtt todo
 - html modlist
-- figure out why it is mistaking class declarations for properties
-  - fix this
-- fix whatever is wrong with the rvmats that it is complaining about
+- github action for builds
+- updated getting started documentation
+- make build tool download hemtt?
+- figure out how hemtt puts verions into the pbo and get it to do that